 Patrick has been a fixture at the ESPYS for years, but this year, she will make history as the first woman to host the sports awards show.
 Patrick's hosting turn at the ESPYS, which have been around since 1993, will represent yet another facet of what is shaping up to be a robust post-racing career of entrepreneurial endeavors and front-facing entertainment work.

 After her breakup with Stenhouse, it didn't take long for Patrick to find love again, this time with Green Bay Packers quarterback Aaron Rodgers, fresh off his own high-profile split from actress Olivia Munn.
-As of right now, things are going so well between the two that Patrick, a lifelong Chicago Bears fan, recently went on the record as saying that not only will she cheer for Rodgers individually, but for the whole Packers team as well.
+The couple announced that they were an item in January of 2018, and things went well for over two years, particularly considering the fact that Patrick was a lifelong Bears fan, but the two ultimately broke up in July.

 Patrick was hoping to go out with a bang in her final Daytona 500, but instead the race ended in disappointment.
 She was involved in a six-car crash 102 laps into the race and wound up placing 35th.
 It was an inauspicious end to her NASCAR career, and she finished her stock car racing tenure with no overall wins and only one top 10 finish at the Daytona 500.

-Patrick's racing career concludes this Sunday at the Indianapolis 500, where she will race for Ed Carpenter Racing.
+Patrick's racing career concluded at the 2018 Indianapolis 500, where she raced for Ed Carpenter Racing.
 Despite talking about how jarring the adjustment back to IndyCar was, Patrick still managed to qualify seventh for the race.
-All eyes will be on her as fans hope against hope to see a fairy-tale ending in her farewell to the sport.

 Even Patrick's detractors could not help but admit that her influence on auto racing was extremely positive.
 Patrick brought heaps of mainstream attention to the sport, and her crossover appeal with sports fans in general brought viewers that otherwise would never have considered watching racing.
 Some have gone so far as to say that Patrick saved IndyCar from dissolving.
 What's more, she served as an inspiration to many young girls, proving that they too could take up racing and expect to compete on even terms with boys.
-It's no exaggeration to say that Patrick's impact on motor sports will be felt long after she finishes her final race.
+It's no exaggeration to say that Patrick's impact on motor sports will be felt for years and years to come.

 While she might be done racing after this weekend, it's safe to assume that sports fans will still see plenty of Patrick in various capacities.
 She has numerous business interests, plenty of television experience, and throughout her career has displayed plenty of charisma and business acumen.
 Given her immense popularity in the sport, as well as her mainstream pop culture crossover appeal, Patrick will likely be a fixture in the public eye for years to come.